-In normal times, WVCFP is classified as an emergency food pantry which means we provide families and individuals facing emergency situations with a three-day supply of healthy food twelve times per year.
+In normal times, WVCFP is classified as an emergency food pantry which means we provide families and individuals facing emergency situations with a three-day supply of healthy food.**

-Homeless people are given specifically prepared bags with their needs in mind.
+The homeless are given bags specifically prepared with their needs in mind.
 Proteins, protein drinks, breakfast bars, cheese or peanut butter crackers, soup, snacks, pastries, bottled water, and socks are included in each bag.
-All food is precooked and canned foods have pop-top lids.
-A bag of basic toiletries is provided as well.
+All food is fully cooked and canned foods have pop-top lids.
+A bag of basic toiletries is also provided.

 We have some clothing and household items available.
 All have been donated and all are free to anyone who visits the pantry.